angular/in-memory-web-api/README.md

 derived from the [HTTP Client](https://angular.io/docs/ts/latest/guide/server-communication.html) sample in the Angular documentation.

-Add the following line to `AppModule.imports`
+To try it, add the following line to `AppModule.imports`
 ```ts
 InMemoryWebApiModule.forRoot(HeroDataService)
 ```

-That file also has a `HeroDataOverrideService` derived class that demonstrates overriding the `parseUrl` method and an HTTP GET interceptor.
+That file also has a `HeroDataOverrideService` derived class that demonstrates overriding the `parseUrl` method and it has a "cold" HTTP GET interceptor.

-Add the following line to `AppModule.imports` to see it in action:
+Add the following line to `AppModule.imports` to see this version of the data service in action:
 ```ts
 InMemoryWebApiModule.forRoot(HeroDataOverrideService)
 ```